Schedule-at-a-Glance

 Duration: 90 min

-Speaker: Bjorn Wettermark, Uppsala University, Sweden, ISPE Member
+Speaker: Bjorn Wettermark, Uppsala University, Sweden - FISPE Member

 Rationale: Addressing Pharmacoepidemiology Disparities in a Global Context" focuses on the urgent need to identify and address variations in drug use, safety, and effectiveness across diverse populations, emphasizing the critical role of inclusive research and tailored policies to improve global health equity.